The Gathering (1977 film)

-The Gathering is a 1977 American made-for-television movie about a dying executive who arranges a final Christmas reunion with his estranged wife and adult children.
-It was directed by Randal Kleiser and stars Edward Asner and Maureen Stapleton.
+The Gathering is a 1977 American made-for-television drama film produced by Hanna-Barbera Productions for ABC.
+Written by James Poe, with Joseph Barbera as executive producer, the film tells the story of a dying executive (played by Edward Asner) who arranges a final Christmas reunion with his estranged wife and adult children.
+The film was directed by Randal Kleiser, and stars Edward Asner in the lead role of dying executive Adam Thornton and Maureen Stapleton as his estranged wife Kate.

 Plot

-Adam Thornton (Edward Asner), an ill-tempered executive who walked out on his family, learns that he only has a little time left to live.
-He decides that he wants to make peace with them and have one last reunion.
-He confides this information to his estranged wife, Kate (Maureen Stapleton).
-But when his doctor says that it won't be good for him to travel, she suggests that he should call his four adult children and invite them all for Christmas.
+Adam Thornton (Edward Asner), a grumpy, ill-tempered executive who walked out on his wife and family some years before, learns from his doctor (John Randolph) that he only has a little time left to live (30 to 90 days).
+He decides that he wants to make peace with his wife and family, and to have one last reunion of the family at Christmas before he dies.
+He confides this information to his estranged wife Kate (Maureen Stapleton) -- but when his doctor says that it won't be good for him to travel, she suggests that they should call their four adult children and invite them all to come home for Christmas.

-He agrees only with the provision that they not be told of his illness and imminent death.
-The only problem is that most of them are not exactly fond of him because he walked out on Kate and has a stubborn nature.
-Of them, he is most nervous about seeing Bud (Gregory Harrison), whom he hasn't spoken to since having an argument with him regarding the Vietnam War and his move to Canada several years before.
+Adam agrees to this scheme, but only with the provision that the adult children must not be told of his illness and impending death.
+The major problem is that most of them are not exactly fond of their father, not only because he walked out on their mother, but also because he has an ill-tempered and stubborn nature.
+Adam is nervous about seeing his adult children again, including the eldest son Tom (Lawrence Pressman), who ultimately figures out why his father asked all of them to come home for Christmas.
+However, Adam is the most nervous about seeing Bud (Gregory Harrison), to whom he hasn't spoken for several years since he had an angry argument with Bud regarding the Vietnam War and Bud's subsequent move to Canada in order to avoid the draft.

+"Christmas in the Workhaus"

+An abbreviated and bawdily modified parody of George Robert Sims' famous holiday poem Christmas Day in the Workhouse, is recited by the Edward Asner's character, in the family kitchen, to the men only.
+Apparently this is an expected and longstanding Christmas tradition.
+Although the poem is erroneously attributed to Rudyard Kipling, instead of George Robert Sims- as follows (the obvious, but comically censored words in italics with a *);

+" Oh, It was Christmas in the Workhaus- the best day of the year. ...And the paupers were all happy- for their guts was full of beer.

+The Master of the Workhaus strolled them dismal halls. ...And the paupers answered *balls.

+The Master grew angry and swore by all the gods. ...They'd have no Christmas pudding- the lousy *sods.

+Up sprang a war-scarred veteran, who stormed the Kyber Pass. ...
+We don't want your Christmas pudding and *you can shove it up your A**.